CLIP's Visual Embedding Projector is a Few-shot Cornucopia: Further analysis and discussion

-We fine-tune the matrix $\mW$, initialized with identity $\mI$, using a cross entropy loss and the regularizer $\frac{1}{N}\|\mW-\mI\|_F^2$, inspired by \method.

-\cref{tab:linear_adapter} reports detailed results of CLIP-Adapter when varying its residual weight ($\alpha$) and the learning rate.
-Not only are the averaged results significantly worse than those of the Linear Adapter variant and \methodvalfree, but CLIP-Adapter also exhibits high variance, especially in low-shot settings.
-Incorporating the \method's principles, Linear Adapter consistently improves performance while being much more stable.
+\paragraph{Revisiting CLIP-Adapter~\cite{gao2024clip} with \method{}'s principles.} \cref{tab:linear_adapter} reports detailed results of CLIP-Adapter when varying its residual weight ($\alpha$) and the learning rate (LR).
+Not only are the averaged results significantly worse than those of the Regularized Linear Adapter (RLA) variant and \methodvalfree, but CLIP-Adapter also exhibits high variance, especially in low-shot settings.
+Incorporating the \method's principles, RLA consistently improves performance while being much more stable.
 Our~\methodvalfree still achieves the best results.

 \textbf{Number of augmented views.} Following the literature~\cite{zhang2022tip,huang2024lp++}, we apply \texttt{RandomResizedCrop} and \texttt{RandomHorizontalFlip} augmentations during training.
 As mentionned earlier, ProLIP can be applied on pre-computed visual embeddings (before the projection layer).
 We ablate the number of views in which the features are saved.~\cref{fig:view_ablation} shows that average accuracy over 11 datasets increases with more views.
 Interestingly, $\sim10$ views are sufficient to get results close to those with $300$ views.
 In contrast, Lin et al.~\cite{lin2023multimodality} showed that the gain saturates after more than two views for their cross-modal linear probe.